pay-rails/pay/README.md

 define a concern and simply include it in the model when Rails loads the code.

-We'll be using the `to_prepare` method to allow our concerns to be included every time Rails reloads the models in development as well.
+Pay uses the `to_prepare` method to allow concerns to be included every time Rails reloads the models in development as well.

 ```ruby